daattali/beautiful-jekyll/_members/john-mcguigan.md

 **Experience**:

-Almost 10 years experience in software development focusing on analysis of next-generation sequencing data in forensic, research, and clinical contexts.
+Over a decade of experience in software development, laregly focused on analysis of next-generation sequencing data in forensic, research, and clinical contexts.

 **Projects**:

   * CLARITE
+  * Pandas-Genomics
   * Lab Website